 - 1st Offense

 - Notify parent

 - Suspension of computer privileges

 - Up to 1-day suspension

-- o 2nd Offense
+- 2nd Offense

 - Notify parent

 - Suspension of computer privileges

 - Up to 3-day suspension

-- Major

-- 1st Offense
+- 1st Offense Major o

 - Notify parent

 - Suspension of computer privileges

 - Up to 1-day suspension

-- o 2nd Offense
+- 2nd Offense

 - Notify parent

 - Suspension of computer privileges

 - Up to 3-day suspension

+Use of the internet to view, print, copy, or distribute materials deemed inappropriate, profane, sexual, or unethical nature.
+8. Driving, Careless or Reckless: Any driving on school property that creates a potential hazard or danger.
 Notify parent Refer to police (at principal's discretion) Loss of driving privileges Up to three-day minimum suspension and/or expulsion